sholladay/hapi-doorkeeper/README.md

 ## Routes

-Standard user authentication routes are provided.
+Standard user authentication routes are included and will be added to your server when the plugin is registered.

 ### GET /login